phiryll/phiryll.github.io/docs/rules-of-thumb.md

 ## Strive For Immutability

-This is often invoked in reference to Java, where it has a very specific meaning (and requirements).
+This is often invoked in reference to Java, where it has a very specific meaning.
 But the principle is general, for the same reasons.
 Immutable data requires no coordination when shared.
 No coordination means no buggy code to implement the coordination, no coordination cost, and no consistency failures because some client failed to follow the coordination rules.
 It just makes everything both simpler **and** faster.

 ## Don't Hide Bugs